9 Pool Valley, Brighton: History

 Brighton is situated on the English Channel coast at a point where several valleys meet the sea.
-One of these was formed by the flow of the River Wellesbourne, a winterbourne which came to the surface at Patcham.
+One of these was formed by the flow of the Wellesbourne, a winterbourne which came to the surface at Patcham.
 The intermittent flow of the stream created a boggy, marshy area of land around which the old village of Brighthelmstone developed.
 Just before entering the sea, it formed a small pool.
 As demand for land grew in the late 18th century during a period of rapid growth, the Wellesbourne was diverted into a culvert and built over: the Prince of Wales and the Duke of Marlborough paid for this.
 The pool was hidden under a new road, Pool Valley, in 1792–93.

 Pool Valley connected the south end of Old Steine and the seafront.
 Old Steine (or The Steine) was the name now given to the marshy valley bottom previously used by fishermen drying their nets, and for the growing of hemp: it had been drained, and by 1790 it formed the focal point of the growing town of Brighton.
 Houses and entertainment venues surrounded it and faced the grass, which was used for promenading; railings were built around the land; and the fishermen were evicted.

 As soon as the new road opened, buildings were built on both sides.
 The structure at number 9, on the northwest side of the street, was built for both commercial and residential use: the ground floor was used as a bakery, and there were two floors of accommodation above.
 It may have been built for the Streeters, a local family who were involved in the baking trade.
 In 1845, the business was run as a bakery and shop by Sarah Streeter.
 The Cowley family, long established in Brighton, took over at some point before the 1861 Census, after which the business became known as Cowley's Bun Shop and, later, Ye Olde Bunn Shoppe.
 Around the middle of the 20th century, the building passed out of the Cowley family's ownership, and the ground-floor shop unit was converted to other commercial uses such as a restaurant.

 The building was listed at Grade II* on 13 October 1952.
 Such buildings are defined as being "particularly important ... [and] of more than special interest".
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.